 Everywhere Else - $30 (tracking & signature 2 – 6 working days NZ Post target.)

 Overseas shipping price to be confirmed at time of purchase and may vary slightly with destination.

 Customs & fees are the responsibility of the purchaser.

-Targets from NZ Post may be slower at this time so please be patient.
+Targets from NZ Post will be slower due to Covid so please be patient.

 Reproduced from the original painting:

 ‘Within My Father’s Garden’ Oil & Acrylic on Canvas, 120 x 90 cm, 2017.
 Private Collection.

 Photographed and printed to order by Derek’s Darkroom, New Plymouth, NZ.